-50% Particip oation 150% Partici ipation ior to Sale F ollowing % F ollowing % В elow NAV Sale Change Sale Change Offering Price Price per Share to Public \$ 8.42 \$ 8.42 - Net Proceeds per Share to Issuer \$ 8.00 \$ 8.00 Increases in Shares and Decrease to NAV per Share Total Shares Outstanding 1 ,000,000 1 ,200,000 20.00% 1 ,200,000 20.00% NAV per Share \$ 10.00 \$ 9.67 (3.33)% \$ 9.67 (3.33)% Dilution/Accretion to Stockholder Shares Held by Common Stockholder 10,000 11,000 10.00% 13,000 30.00% Percentage Held by Common Stockholder 1.0% 0.92% (8.33)% 1.08% 8.33% Total Asset Values Total NAV Held by Common Stockholder \$ 100,000 \$ 106,333 6.33% \$ 125,667 25.67% Total Investment by Common Stockholder (Assumed to be \$10.00 per Share on Shares Held prior to Sale) \$ 100,000 \$ 108,420 \$ 125,260 Total Dilution/Accretion to Common Stockholder (Total NAV Less Total Investment) (2,087) \$ 407 Per Share Amounts NAV Per Share Held by Common Stockholder \$ 9.67 \$ 9.67 Investment per Share Held by Common Stockholder (Assumed to be \$10.00 per Share on Shares Held prior to Sale) \$ 10.00 \$ 9.86 (1.44)% \$ 9.64 (3.65)% Dilution/Accretion per Share Held by Common Stockholder (NAV per Share Less Investment per Share) \$ (0.19) \$ 0.03 Percentage Dilution/Accretion to Common Stockholder (Dilution/Accretion per Share Divided by Investment per Share) (1.92)% 0.32%
+50% Particip 150% Participation Prior to Sale Following % Following % Below NAV Sale Change Sale Change Offering Price Price per Share to Public - \$ 8.42 - \$ 8.42 - Net Proceeds per Share to Issuer - \$ 8.00 - \$ 8.00 - Increases in Shares and Decrease to NAV per Share Total Shares Outstanding 1,000,000 1,200,000 20.00% 1,200,000 20.00% NAV per Share \$ 10.00 \$ 9.67 (3.33)% \$ 9.67 (3.33)% Dilution/Accretion to Stockholder Shares Held by Common Stockholder 10,000 11,000 10.00% 13,000 30.00% Percentage Held by Common Stockholder 1.0% 0.92% (8.33)% 1.08% 8.33% Total Asset Values × / Total NAV Held by Common Stockholder \$ 100,000 \$ 106,333 6.33% \$ 125,667 25.67% Total Investment by Common Stockholder (Assumed to be \$10.00 per Share on Shares Held prior to Sale) \$ 100,000 \$ 108,420 \$ 125,260 Total Dilution/Accretion to Common Stockholder (Total NAV Less Total Investment) (2,087) \$ 407 Per Share Amounts NAV Per Share Held by Common Stockholder \$ 9.67 \$ 9.67 Investment per Share Held by Common Stockholder (Assumed to be \$10.00 per Share on Shares Held prior to Sale) \$ 10.00 \$ 9.86 (1.44)% \$ 9.64 (3.65)% Dilution/Accretion per Share Held by Common Stockholder (NAV per Share Less Investment per Share) \$ (0.19) \$ 0.03 Percentage Dilution/Accretion to Common Stockholder (Dilution/Accretion per . , Share Divided by Investment per Share) - (1.92)% - 0.32%

-Impact on New Investors
+Impact on New Investors in Our Common Stock

 Investors who are not currently common stockholders, but who participate in an offering below NAV and whose investment per share is greater than the resulting NAV per share (due to selling compensation and expenses paid by us) will experience an immediate decrease, albeit small, in the NAV of their shares and their NAV per share compared to the price they pay for their shares.
-Investors who are not currently common stockholders and who participate in an offering below NAV per share and whose investment per share is also less than the resulting NAV per share due to selling compensation and expenses paid by the issuer being significantly less than the discount per share will experience an immediate increase in the NAV of their shares and their NAV per share compared to the price they pay for their shares.
+Investors who are not currently common stockholders and who participate in an offering below NAV per share and whose investment per share is also less than the resulting NAV per share due to selling compensation and expenses paid by the issuer being significantly less than the discount per share will experience an immediate increase in the NAV of their shares and their NAV per share and their NAV per share and expenses paid by the sister being significantly less than the discount per share will experience an immediate increase in the NAV of their shares and their NAV per share compared to the price they pay for their shares.
 These investors will experience a disproportionately greater participation in our earnings and assets and their voting power than our increase in assets, potential earning power and voting interests.
 These investors will, however, be subject to the risk that we may make additional discounted offerings in which such new common stockholder does not participate, in which case such new common stockholder will experience dilution as described above in such subsequent offerings.
 These investors may also experience a decline in the market price of their shares, which often reflects to some degree announced or potential decreases in NAV per share.
 This decrease could be more pronounced as the size of an offering and level of discounts increases.